-GORILLA TREKKING TOURS IN AFRICA
+GORILLA TREKKING UGANDA, TOURS IN RWANDA , GORILLA SAFARIS AFRICA

-Gorilla Trekking in Uganda:
+Mountain Gorilla Trekking in Uganda:

-Top Gorilla Tours in Uganda
+Popular Gorilla Tours in Uganda

 Gorilla Trekking adventures in Uganda then takes place at 5 places that’s Ntebeko in Mghahinga National Park and Buhoma, Ruhija, Rushaga, Nkuringo in Bwindi forest.
 There are only 18 groups or families of habituated mountain gorillas in Uganda and 8 people are only allowed to track one gorilla family a day.
 Gorilla tracking/ trekking can be done all throughout the year but the best time is in the dry season that is June to September and December to February.